thdaemon/pixiv-novel-saver/README.md

 It is very sad that pixiv.net login interface is protected by reCAPTCHA.
 If you have some methods to bypass it, please contact me.

+## Notice

+0.2.x version is not compatible with 0.1.x version.
+So in order to avoid trouble, the default save location has also changed.

 ## TODO

 - [x] Basic features available